andiohn/fruit-html-watch/README.md

 # fruit-html-watch
-HTML Watch recreation of a fruit smartwatch
+HTML Watch recreation of a fruit smartwatch, WITH burn in prevention.

 This is a recreation of a certain companies' smart watch but with some fun additions.